UK Stocks-Factors to watch on June 22

 * SEVERN TRENT : Canadian investment firm Borealis Infrastructure is

-considering a 5 billion pound ($8 billion) bid for Severn Trent, the Sunday
+considering a 5 billion pound ($8 billion) bid for Severn Trent SVT.L, the

-Times reported, two years after the British water utility rejected its previous
+Sunday Times reported, two years after the British water utility rejected its

 * IAG /AER LINGUS : British Airways-owner IAG may have to